University of Richmond: Student research

 The University of Richmond offers numerous research opportunities for students.
 In addition to research-based courses, independent studies, and practicums in most disciplines, many special opportunities exist for students to participate in close research collaborations with faculty.
 Student research occurs in all academic areas, including the arts, sciences, social sciences, and other fields.
 In 2019, Richmond graduated the fourth most Fulbright Scholars out of American undergraduate institutions.
 The Richmond Guarantee is a fellowship available to all undergraduate students to facilitate summer internships or research projects.

 Student life

+The Princeton Review ranked the University of Richmond #23 on a list of "Happiest Students" from a survey of students at 391 colleges.

 Greek Life

-Richmond also has an active Greek life with 15 recognized national fraternities and sororities.
-In 2018, 50 percent of the women and 35 percent of the men participated in the Greek system.
+Richmond has an active Greek life with 14 recognized national fraternities and sororities.
+As of 2025, 36 percent of the undergraduate student body participated in Greek life.

 Traditions

 Noted University of Richmond traditions include: an honor code administered by student honor councils; Investiture and Proclamation Night, ceremonies for first year men and women to reflect on their next four years; Ring Dance, a dance held at the Jefferson Hotel by the junior class women; and Pig Roast, a large annual event held during the spring semester which draws significant gatherings of current students and alumni to the fraternity lodges and have featured musical acts such as Flo Rida and Afroman.
 Another long-standing Richmond tradition is the crowning of the largest goose on Westhampton Lake with the title "Triceragoose."
 This establishes that goose as the king of the lake, ruling over all ducks, geese, and freshmen.